malbertzard/inline-fold.nvim/README.md

 The commands:
 - *InlineFoldToggle*
-- *InlineFoldShow*
-- *InlineFoldHide*

 ## Todo List
- - [ ] Check performance for large files.
+ - [x] Check performance for large files.
  - [ ] Add customizability options for the placeholder character.
- - [ ] Add command to reveal just current line
- - [ ] Automaticy reveal if cursor enters placeholder
+ - [x] Automaticy reveal if cursor enters placeholder

 ## License
 This project is licensed under the MIT License.